 The steady state response must not differ too much from the theoretical steady state response.
-The maximal allowed under-delivery in the test result is 5 %, and over-delivery 10 %.
+Underdelivery means that the power system might not have enough reserves to contain the frequency while overdelivery might lead to decreased stability margins, oscillatory behaviour and overshoots.
+The maximal allowed under-delivery in the test result is 5 %, and over-delivery 20 %.
 The requirement on the step with upwards regulation is: